Michigan Medicare Insurance Plans

 Medicare is a federally sponsored health insurance program available to those over the age of 65, as well as to individuals who have certain disabilities.
 At the state level, however, there exist specific organizations that help beneficiaries better understand the Medicare process, and Medicare recipients may even qualify to receive state subsidies, depending on their circumstances.
 Consider the following information if you are interested in obtaining Medicare coverage in the state of Michigan.

 If you believe your Medicare insurance plan is not covering all of your needs, it may be in your best interests to purchase a Medigap policy, also known as Medicare Supplement Insurance.
-A Medigap policy can be obtained through an insurer in Michigan and may help you with some of the costs that are not covered by Original Medicare.
+A Medigap policy can be obtained through an insurer in Michigan and may help you with some of the costs that are not covered by Medicare Parts A and B.

 Michigan Medicare Savings Programs

-Of course, even though the costs of Original Medicare may be relatively low, they can still pose a financial burden for some residents.
+Of course, even though the costs of Medicare Parts A and B may be relatively low, they can still pose a financial burden for some residents.
 Because of this, the state of Michigan provides extra help for certain beneficiaries who qualify for one of the following four Medicare Savings Programs.